juanignava/NutritecBackend/README.md

 ]
 ```

 Observations: Notice that you receive just some of the deatils of a product (nutritional values are not included).
-The allowed values for `mealtime` are 'Breakfast', 'Morning snack', 'lunch', 'Afternoon snack', 'diner'.
+The allowed values for `mealtime` are 'Breakfast', 'Morning snack', 'Lunch', 'Afternoon snack', 'Diner'.

 ### PR.6